Haliburton Lake Real Estate Statistics

 Haliburton Lake is one of the largest in Haliburton County, so there’s lots of opportunity to find your perfect waterfront cottage home here!

 Residents of Haliburton Lake enjoy close proximity to nearby amenities, with the town of Haliburton located just 20 minutes away.

-In Haliburton, locals enjoy access to shopping, gas stations, LCBO, post office and more.
-And with a public sand beach, parks and a boat launch, this quaint town makes for a perfect day trip.
+In Haliburton, locals enjoy access to shopping, gas stations, LCBO, post office, and more.
+With a public sand beach, parks, and a boat launch, this quaint town makes for a perfect day trip.

 The main access point for Haliburton Lake is Haliburton Lake Road, which connects to the large lake’s southwest point.

 This road also goes right near Fort Irwin, a small town complete with a gas station, restaurant, and ice cream parlor for locals to enjoy.

 A few of the many lakes that surround Haliburton Lake include:

 Due to the steep incline down to the lake, many Haliburton Lake waterfront cottages have walk-out basements, private staircases, and luxurious docks, perfect for plunging directly into the deep, refreshing lake water.

 Three inhabited islands also dot the surface of Haliburton Lake, but these properties are hard to come across, so potential buyers should act fast when they come on the market to avoid disappointment.